-The new centre is designed as a composition of structured pavilions embedded in the hillside above the city centre and closing the campus in the south.
-Low-floor terraced pavilions articulate a pair of open atria.
-These brighten and freshen-up indoor premises and give a new dimension to the public space within the entire campus creating a quiet atmosphere resembling that of meditative gardens or monastery ambits.
-The main corridor connects entrances to the building and creates principal axis crossing all pavilions including atria where it creates roofed bridge.
-At the same time, roof areas of bridges serve as outdoor areas which may be used to access vegetative – green rooftops.
-The character of the rooftop area follows the feeling and reality of the surrounding park vegetation so the CoS&TF building is embedded in natural environment.
-We have decided for a simple, modest and plain expression of a permeable and open architecture without any unnecessary monumentalism.
+The new centre is designed as a composition of structured pavilions embedded in the hillside above the city centre, which shelters the campus in the south.
+Low-floor terraced pavilions articulate a pair of open atriums.
+These brighten up indoor areas and give a new dimension to the public space throughout the campus, creating a quiet atmosphere resembling that of meditative gardens or a monastery.
+The main corridor connects entrances to the building and creates a principal axis crossing all pavilions including the atriums where it creates a roofed bridge.
+At the same time, the roof areas of bridges serve as outdoor spaces which may be used to access the green rooftops.
+The character of the rooftop area follows that of the surrounding park so that CoS&TF building becomes embedded in its natural environment.
+Our concept consists of a simple, modest and plain expression of a permeable and open architecture without any unnecessary monumentalism.

-The internal structure has been fully adapted to its functional requirements.
-Deanery, administrative management of the faculty, assembly hall for ninety students and canteen accessible from indoor corridor and from outside are located in the northern pavilion – the closest to the centre of the campus, rector's office and Multifunctional Centre.
+The internal structure has been fully adapted for its functional requirements.
+The office of the Dean, administrative and management offices of the faculty, assembly hall (for ninety students) and canteen (accessible from an indoor corridor and from the outside) are located in the northern pavilion – the closest to the centre of the campus.
 Classrooms, lecture-halls and laboratories are also located in the northern part.
 The pavilion of the Faculty of Environment creates the centre of the structure.
-Offices and utility premises are located in the southern part and Departments of Physics and Chemistry are situated on lower floors.
-A two-storey superstructure for a meteorological laboratory and observatory with a solar telescope on a revolving observation deck is a curiosity accentuating the new centre.
-Situating pavilions in the terrain represents not only a simple intersection of materials but a sophisticated interaction where the terrain meets the building and the building respects the terrain.
-The new centre brings clearly organized forms in the campus and defines a unique public space with relaxation area of atria and roof gardens with a view of the Elbe valley.
+Offices and utility areas are located in the southern part and the Departments of Physics and Chemistry are situated on the lower floors.
+A two-storey superstructure for a meteorological laboratory and observatory with a solar telescope on a revolving observation deck are one of the main features of the new centre.
+The surrounding terrain of the site provides inspiration for a simple palette of materials which unite them together.
+The new centre brings organisation to the centre of the campus and defines a unique public space with a range of high quality facilities overlooking the Elbe valley.